AnalyticsAutomated/CommandRunner/README.rst

 env_vars is a dict of key:value strings which is used to set the unix environment variables for the running command.

+debug takes a boolean. this controls if the tmp directory created is world writeable.
+Debug mode assumes you wish to leave behind the tmp dir to allow other process to access or analyse it.

 Note that only tmp_id, tmp_path and command are required.
 Omitting input_data or out_glob assumes that there are respectively no input files to